 - Top-down versus Bottom-up Database Design: There are two approaches for developing any database, the top-down method and the bottom-up method.

 While these approaches appear radically different, they share the common goal of uniting a system by describing all of the interaction between the processes.
 Let's examine each approach:

 - Top-down Strategy: The top-down method starts from the general and moves to the specific.
 Basically, you start with a general idea of what is needed for the system and then ask the end-users what data they need to store.
 The analyst will then work with the users to determine what data should be kept in the database.
 Using the top-down method requires that the analyst has a detailed understanding of the system.
 The top-down method also can have shortcomings.
 In some cases, top-down design can lead to unsatisfactory results because the analyst and end-users can miss something that is important and is necessary for the system.

 - Bottom-up Methodology: The bottom-up approach begins with the specific details of the project and moves up to the general.
 To begin a bottom-up design, the system analyst will inspect all the interfaces that the system has, checking reports, screens, and forms.
 The analyst will work backwards through the system to determine what data should be stored in the database based on the analysis of the front end.

 To understand the differences between these approaches, let us consider some jobs that are bottom-up in nature.

 In statistical analysis, analysts are taught to take a sample from a small population and then infer the results to the overall population.

+The analyst must talk and work with the users to determine what is important to the users and as a result determine what data should be stored in the database.
 What the analyst usually does is create some prototype reports, screens, and forms to help the users visualize what the system will look like and how the system will work.